mvolkmann/blog/src/htmx.md

 Alpine adds support for many new HTML attributes.
 \_hyperscript adds support for one new HTML attribute whose name is a single underscore (`_`) and whose value is \_hyperscript code.
-Both differ from HTMX in that they focus on client-side interactions rather that processing HTTP requests.
+Both differ from htmx in that they focus on client-side interactions rather that processing HTTP requests.

 Like HTMLx, Alpine and \_hyperscript are client-side JavaScript libraries.